Last Updated on: 19th October 2024, 06:07 am

 To obtain a UTR, individuals must register for self-assessment with HMRC and provide the necessary personal details.
 This process ensures that HMRC can issue a unique identifier to track the individual’s tax affairs effectively.

-HMRC automatically assigns a UTR to limited companies upon their incorporation and registration for Corporation Tax.
 This unique number allows HMRC to monitor the company’s tax obligations and submissions, such as filing annual returns and paying Corporation Tax.

 How Can I Find my Unique Taxpayer Reference?